Instagram combats misinformation and trolls with three new features

 It's also adding the option to use third-party authenticator apps, such as Google Authenticator, for a secure way to log into Instagram.

-Instagram hopes the increased transparency will help users weed out the sort of fake accounts and pages that have peppered Facebook in recent years.
-Last week, Facebook said it had taken down 652 pages, accounts and groups it identified as part of coordinated disinformation campaigns that originated in Iran.
+Instagram hopes the increased transparency will help users weed out the sort of fake accounts and pages that have peppered social media in recent years.
+Last week, Facebook said it had taken down 652 pages, accounts and groups — including some on Instagram — that it identified as part of coordinated disinformation campaigns that originated in Iran.
+Twitter and Google (GOOGL) said they had also disabled similar Iran-linked accounts on their platforms.

 Earlier this year CNN reported the biggest page on Facebook claiming to be part of the Black Lives Matter movement was a scam with ties to a middle-aged white man in Australia.

-Analysts say these efforts are a way for Instagram to be proactive ahead of potential issues.
+Analysts say Instagram's latest efforts are a way for it to try to avoid future issues.

 "In all this discussion of fake news and [election] meddling, Facebook has been much more in the crosshairs than Instagram," said Debra Aho Williamson, principal analyst at research firm eMarketer.
 "Instagram has been perceived as a safe haven."